sguox002/leetcode/leetcode-all.md

-infix expression: in order traversal of the binary tree given an input string with (), produce a expression tree with equal infix (omitting the ()) typical syntax analysis using stack.
+infix expression: in order traversal of the binary tree given an input string with (), produce a expression tree with equal infix (omitting the ()) typical syntax analysis using stack. using vector to store the node* is better for processing.
 ->>

 <<-1628	Design an Expression Tree With Evaluate Function    		86.0%	Medium